thomasjungblut/tjungblut-math/README.md

 Hardware: Intel i7-3740QM, Nvidia GeForce GT 650M (mobile)
 ```

 ATLAS does in fact better from 10x10 matrices.
 The GPU outperfoms the Java code earlier on 100x100 matrices, and outperforms ATLAS from 500x500.
-The difference isn't extreme between ATLAS and the GPU, because I benchmarked on a laptop.
-The memory interface width is much more narrow than on the desktop (128 bit vs. at least 384 bit).
-Also the desktop has more CUDA Cores (512 vs. 384).
+The difference isn't extreme between ATLAS and the GPU, because I benchmarked on a laptop and the memory interface width is much more narrow than on the desktop (128 bit vs. at least 384 bit).
-If you would run this on a desktop (e.g. with a GTX780) the result would be desaterous for JBLAS from 100x100 matrices.
-(Will bench this in the future!)

-So even if you have a cool library at hand, you still need to benchmark the parameters on your target system.
-Always remember the smart sentence in relation to technology: If you have a hammer, everything looks like a nail.

 The benchmark code can be found [here.](https://gist.github.com/thomasjungblut/5652037 "here")